andreaphsz/importar/README.md

 ## Installation

-You can install importar from GitHub with:
+You can install 'importar' from GitHub with:

 ``` r
 devtools::install_github("andreaphsz/importar")